ane/ane.github.io/_posts/2016-11-02-half-stack-web-frameworks.md

 this zany *hack* to work, you need ~~tra~~compilers that translate your modern code to old code.
 The requirement of that tool is too high a price to pay for some fancy language features.

-**Snubbing full-stack frameworks for their want novelty, although they generally feature exemplary usability**.
+### 3. Snubbing full-stack frameworks for their want novelty, although they generally feature exemplary usability

 Clojure developers have found a way of eschewing frameworks over composable libraries.
 For some reason, everybody else is really bad at this, so we build frameworks, i.e., sets of libraries that govern the design of your program in a certain way.
 Monolithic frameworks like Rails or Django are fundamentally dated --- though this is easily fixed --- but they are